yiwen101/AllocAvenger/README.md

 The data package will automatically read, decode and generate advertisement and moderator manager objects.

-Up to this line, I have tested the features, and they should work fine.
+I have also completed the simulator package, which is able to simulate the whole process of the system, and compute the totol loss and util rate.

-I have outlined the the simulate.py, but have not tested it yet, and I expect it to have some bugs.
-If you have time tonight, plese help me with it.
-Thanks!
+todo: replace the mock builder with real builder, and replace the mock algo with real algo.